 Of course, there are plenty of specials that you should read about before you go.
 Visit their website about discounts, hours, etc. Naturally, this is a prime destination for parties, too.
 On their website you can read about their birthday and corporate party packages.
-Be sure to give them a “like” on Facebook to keep up with all of their special events such as their End of Summer Bash coming up on August 15.
+Be sure to give them a “like” on Facebook to keep up with all of their special events.

 If you head over there, tell them Do512 Family sent you, and then let us know what you think!
 Feel free to drop your thoughts into the comments below.